mattpgh/slack-sickrage-bot/README.md

 * run "php robo start:tv-bot" and you are live!!

 ## Some Notes
-*It currently only responds if you @mention it, even if you message it directly.
+* It currently only responds if you @mention it, even if you message it directly.
-*To have it do it's thing, you need to say @<it's name> add <show>
+* To have it do it's thing, you need to say @<bot name> add <show>